KKIN-FM

-KKIN-FM (94.3 FM) is a Country music formatted broadcast radio station licensed to Aitkin, Minnesota, serving Aitkin and Aitkin County, Minnesota.
+KKIN-FM (94.3 MHz) is a country music formatted broadcast radio station licensed to Aitkin, Minnesota, serving Aitkin and Aitkin County, Minnesota.
 Established in 1972, KKIN-FM is owned and operated by Jimmy D. Birkemeyer's R & J Broadcasting.

 History

 KKIN-FM signed on January 3, 1972; later that year, the call letters were changed to KEZZ.
 The KKIN-FM call sign returned on August 16, 1996.

 On September 16, 2016, Red Rock Radio announced that it would sell KKIN-FM to R & J Broadcasting as part of an eight station deal; the sale was completed on December 21, 2016.

 Former Logo

 Programming

 KKIN-FM also airs local, state, and national sporting events, and has shows such as Community Connection on Weekday mornings.